WazapIO/client-kotlin/docs/MessageSendingApi.md

  - **Content-Type**: application/json
  - **Accept**: Not defined

-<a name="instancesInstanceKeySendUploadPost"></a>
+<a name="sendVideo"></a>
-# **instancesInstanceKeySendUploadPost**
+# **sendVideo**
-> APIResponse instancesInstanceKeySendUploadPost(instanceKey, type, instancesInstanceKeySendUploadPostRequest)
+> APIResponse sendVideo(instanceKey, to, sendVideoRequest, caption)

-Upload media.
+Send raw video.

-Uploads media to WhatsApp servers and returns the media keys.
-Store the returned media keys, as you will need them to send media messages
+Sends a video message by uploading to the WhatsApp servers every time.
+This is not recommended for bulk sending.

 ### Example
 ```kotlin